Sophia Thomalla: Personal life

-Thomalla dated Rammstein singer Till Lindemann from April 2011 to November 2015.
-On 11 March 2016, she married Norwegian singer Andy LaPlegua in Marietta, Georgia.
+On 11 March 2016, Thomalla married Norwegian singer Andy LaPlegua in Marietta, Georgia, US.
 In May 2017, she announced their divorce.
 From 2017 until 2018, Thomalla was in a relationship with British musician Gavin Rossdale.
-In March 2019, she began dating German goalkeeper Loris Karius with whom she later moved to Istanbul, Turkey, where he was playing football.
-Since 2021, Thomalla has been dating German tennis player Alexander Zverev.
+In March 2019, she began dating German soccer goalkeeper Loris Karius with whom she later moved to Istanbul, Turkey, where he was playing at the time.
+Since 2021, Thomalla has been dating German tennis-player Alexander Zverev.